canonical/mir/doc/mainpage.md

 Mir server is written as a library which allows the server code to be adapted for bespoke applications.

- - \subpage render_surfaces-example "render_surfaces.cpp: A simple program using the mir library"
+ - \subpage render_surfaces-example "render_surfaces.cpp: A simple program using the Mir library"
  - \ref demo_inprocess_egl

 Working on Mir code